EasyScience/EasyCore/docs/src/index.rst

 easyCore is currently being used in the following projects:

-* `easyDiffraction <https://easydiffraction.org>`_ - Scientific software for modelling and analysis of neutron diffraction data
+* `easyDiffraction <https://easydiffraction.org>`_ - Scientific software for modelling and analysis of neutron diffraction data.

-*`easyReflectometry <https://easyreflectometry.org>`_ - Scientific software for modelling and analysis of neutron reflectometry data
+* `easyReflectometry <https://easyreflectometry.org>`_ - Scientific software for modelling and analysis of neutron reflectometry data.

 Installation